oelna/microblog/README.md

 ### Installation

-- Copy the files to a directory on your webserver
+- copy the files to a directory on your webserver
 - copy (or rename) [config-dist.php](config-dist.php) to config.php and adjust the settings if you like (at least set a new password!)
 - for Apache: edit [.htaccess](.htaccess) and set `RewriteBase` to a path matching your installation directory
 - for nginx: have a rule similar to `try_files $uri $uri/ /index.php?$args;` for the microblog-location